Description

 Research and Clinical Studies

-A 2014 study investigated the potential of Pentapeptide-18 (Leuphasyl) as a wrinkle reducer.
-This study was conducted on 25 female subjects with moderate to severe wrinkles who were presented a Pentapeptide-18 cream twice a day for 28 days.
-Researchers reported an apparent reduction in the appearance of wrinkles, with an average reduction of 11.31%.
-The study suggests that Pentapeptide-18 may potentially reduce wrinkles’ appearance.
-As per Anca O. Dragomirescu et al., “Leuphasyl is an active synthesis peptide, having botox-like action, and a proven efficacy for minimum 2% concentration.
-The efficiency of this molecule is evidently inferior to botulinum toxin injections, but it is absolutely free from side effects and it confers an aspect of wrinkles’ attenuation, also preserving facial expressivity.”
+A 2014 study investigated the potential of Pentapeptide-18 (Leuphasyl) in reducing the depth and length of wrinkles and creases along the stratum corneum of the skin.
+This study evaluated the impact on moderate to severe wrinkles exposed to a Pentapeptide-18 formulation twice a day for 28 days.
+Digital imaging and silicone replicas were used to determine an apparent reduction in the depth of the wrinkles, with an average reduction of 11.31%.
+As per Anca O. Dragomirescu et al., “Leuphasyl is an active synthesis peptide… The efficiency of this molecule is evidently inferior to botulinum toxin … but it [may be] free from side effects and it confers an aspect of wrinkles’ attenuation.”
 (1)

 Research indicates that Pentapeptide-18 may be highly specific.
 Clinical studies have suggested a statistically significant reduction of 2% to 9% in the appearance of wrinkles.
-In a randomized, double-blind, placebo-controlled study, subjects were presented the peptide twice a day for four weeks.
-The subjects evaluated the depth of wrinkles and skin smoothness using various methods such as skin imaging, dermatological assessments, and subjective self-assessments.
-The results suggested a reduction in the depth of wrinkles and increased skin smoothness after four weeks.(3)
+In a randomized, double-blind, placebo-controlled study, researchers evaluated the depth of wrinkles and skin smoothness following peptide exposure using various methods such as skin imaging, dermatological assessments, and subjective self-assessments.
+The results suggested an overall reduction in the depth of wrinkles and increased skin smoothness after four weeks.(3)

 Pentapeptide-18 and Fine Lines